 Auditor's report finds state workers misbehaving

 SACRAMENTO, Calif.
-(KGO) -- Bribery, fraud and improper travel expenses are among the acts of misbehavior committed by state workers revealed in the annual whistleblower report issued by the California State Auditor.
+(KFSN) -- Bribery, fraud and improper travel expenses are among the acts of misbehavior committed by state workers revealed in the annual whistleblower report issued by the California State Auditor.

 The biggest case cited this year in the report involved a bribery scheme where a courier was able to pay Los Angeles-based employees of the Secretary of State Office and Franchise Tax Board under the table for processing numerous documents and letters off the books that normally cost $15 to $20 a page.

 All three were convicted and must pay back the state nearly a quarter-of-a million dollars.

 "What we see here is a lot of absolute, abject fraudulent activity.
 You add that to the waste and just the mismanagement of state government, and I think it has taxpayers scratching their heads.
 Why don't we have more accountability?" said Jon Coupal from Howard Jarvis Taxpayers Association.

 Auditors also found an EDD technician who helped two accomplices illegally obtain nearly $100,000 of unemployment benefits.
 The technician is now in prison.

 Other instances included a Natural Resources Agency executive who allowed nearly $50,000 in commuting costs to be reimbursed and a Fish and Game Supervisor who required a farmer leasing land from the state to provide him with $5,000 in Home Depot gift cards.

 And for more than a year, a Department of Education employee who has since resigned filled his work day by posting almost 5,000 comments to stories on the Sacramento Bee website.